bartvandebiezen/css-conventions/css-conventions.md

 **File names should be:**

-1. vendors: the original file name.
+1. vendors: original file name.
-2. vendor-overrides: the same as the vendor's file name.
+2. vendor-overrides: same as vendor's file name.
 3. fonts: name of typeface.
-4. settings: the name of the property.
+4. settings: name of property.
-5. tools: the name of the function or mixin.
+5. tools: name of function or mixin.
-6. reset: the original file name or function name.
+6. reset: original file name or function name.
 7. base: name of element or logical group of elements, e.g. headings, figure.
 8. layout: name of container or function.
 9. components: name of components or block.
-10. pages: name-of-page__name-of-block.
+10. pages: name of page or template.
 11. overrides: depends on type.

 ### Properties should be ordered based on functionality.